PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // (can be lucky, can be unlucky - > need a bounty market) ("cyber maybe  underelicited". history -> some examples, taking them into account, we think that bounty market is good)
 Typically, cyber evaluations of frontier models are done by a small internal evaluation teams within AI labs. #todoap[Are there external evaluations in any of frontier labs?
 How much are you confident about this actually being true?]

-Cyber evaluatoins made by a single team sometimes may be underelicited.
+As a result, cyber evaluations made by small teams are often underelicited.

 Here are some anecdotal evidence for this:
 - Deepmind reported #cite(<phuongEvaluatingFrontierModels2024>) 30% (24/81) score on the Intercode-CTF cyber benchmark #cite(<yang2023language>), which is lower than its baseline of 40% (40/100).
 This may have happened because their models were weaker, or because of insufficient elicitation. // TODO: check if their paper mentions agent design
 - Project Naptime #cite(<projectzeroProjectNaptimeEvaluating2024>) pointed out the elicitation deficiencies in Meta's CyberSecEval 2 #cite(<bhatt2024cyberseceval2widerangingcybersecurity>), bumping score from 0.05 to 1.0 on the "Buffer Overflow" tests and from 0.24 to 0.76 on the "Advanced Memory Corruption" tests.
 They achieve it by modifying the agent harness in simple ways (like, providing LLM with access to proper tools and WAY 2). // EXTRATODO
 - Similarly, we managed to get SOTA on a Intercode-CTF by being careful with agent design #cite(<turtayev2024hackingctfsplainagents>), surpassing previously reported results. // This seems confusing for a 3rd party reader
+// The "anecdotal evidence" is difficult for comprehension indeed, especially as it does not directly say why those cases are a result of underelicitation

 We believe, crowdsourcing elicitation will increase evaluation robustness, because it reduces reliance on any specific team.

 == Does crowdsourcing work?

-To bootstrap the bounty, we focused on inviting 3 types of AI teams - AI red teaming/pentester startups, researchers that published papers on cyber agents design, and Frontier AI labs.
+To bootstrap the bounty, we focused on inviting three types of AI teams - AI red teaming/penetration testing startups, researchers that published papers on cyber agents design, and Frontier AI labs.

-Our hypothesis was that offensive AI startups would be interested to showcase their agent on the leaderboard, as it would be a good marketing to say "our agent beats x% of humans".
-This did not hold true - none agreed to participate, mostly ignoring our emails.
+Our hypothesis was that offensive AI startups would be interested to showcase their agents on the leaderboard, as it would be a good marketing to say "our agent beats x% of humans".
+This did not hold true - none was willing to participate, mostly ignoring our emails.

 We theorize that could happen because startups we invited either have a specific customer and hence don't need to prove their product to the public; or have found a different way to prove their product, like getting a high rank on bug bounty programs. // TODO: rewrite

-Several individuals and one offensive AI startup expressed interest to participate as an AI team without a targeted invitation from us.
+On the other hand, several individuals and one offensive AI startup expressed interest to participate as an AI team without a targeted invitation from us #todomt[do we know what was their motivation? and how they've learned about the competition].
 You can see the entire flow in @registration-flow.

 #figure(
   table(